Chart Color Schemes

 Hillbank is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Hillbank's dwelling structures, as per the latest Census, were entirely composed of houses with no other types present.
-This contrasts with Adelaide metro's mix of 83.7% houses and 16.2% other dwellings.
+Hillbank's dwelling structure, as per the latest Census, consisted entirely of houses with no other dwellings recorded.
+This is in contrast to Adelaide metro's composition of 83.7% houses and 16.2% other dwellings.
 Home ownership in Hillbank stood at 31.5%, higher than Adelaide metro's level.
-Mortgaged dwellings made up 56.0%, while rented ones accounted for 12.5%.
-The median monthly mortgage repayment was $1,495, exceeding the Adelaide metro average of $1,300.
-Median weekly rent in Hillbank was $346, compared to Adelaide metro's $265.
-Nationally, Hillbank's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+The remaining dwellings were either mortgaged (56.0%) or rented (12.5%).
+The median monthly mortgage repayment in the area was $1,495, exceeding Adelaide metro's average of $1,300.
+The median weekly rent figure for Hillbank was recorded at $346, compared to Adelaide metro's $265.
+Nationally, Hillbank's mortgage repayments were lower than the Australian average of $1,863, and rents were below the national figure of $375.

 Frequently Asked Questions - Housing